 What facilities will I have access to?

 AUA’s gymnasium, library, food court, study areas, and small group rooms are all available to students on campus, all with social distancing norms in place.

 The modalities for entering Antigua are guided by the Government of Antigua & Barbuda.
 Currently, the requirements are that all arriving passengers by air are to fill out a registration form.
 When you fill the registration form, you will need to identify yourself as an AUA Student.
 There will be screening at the airport and quarantine as necessary.
 AUA has been granted permission by the Government of Antigua & Barbuda to use its own student housing for quarantine.
 However, currently, it is the discretion of the Port Health Authority of the Government of Antigua & Barbuda as to where the arriving passenger will be sent.
-The form to be filled out can be found at this URL
+The form to be filled out will be given on the airplane.

 Many students had to finish their undergraduate course work virtually this past fall.
 As long as credits are from an AUA-recognized and accredited institution, they will be accepted.